ASriVamsi11/Kubernetes-Based-Scalable-Multi-Language-Image-Processing-Service/README.md

 ## **Features**

-- Multi-language OCR processing (English, Hindi, Chinese, and Spanish).
+- Multi-language OCR processing (English, Hindi and Chinese).
 - Scalable architecture using Kubernetes.
 - Frontend for image upload and text display.
 - Google Cloud Storage for image management.